rangari-rani/academic-projects-mca/artisans-collectives/README.md

 ![TailwindCSS](https://img.shields.io/badge/TailwindCSS-38B2AC?style=for-the-badge&logo=tailwind-css&logoColor=white)

 A beautiful handcrafted products eCommerce frontend built using **React**, **TailwindCSS**, and **Vite**.
-The app offers a seamless shopping experience—from browsing collections to placing an order—fully on the frontend.
-No backend or authentication system is used.
+The app offers a seamless shopping experience—from browsing collections to placing an order—**purely on the frontend**, with mock data.

 ---